Jarana jarocha

 The jarana jarocha is a guitar-shaped fretted stringed instrument from the southern region of the state of Veracruz, Mexico.
 Typically strung with 8 strings in 5 courses, usually arranged in two single outer strings with three double-courses in between.
 The strings are usually nylon, although they were gut in the past.
 The body is somewhat narrower than a guitar because of its direct lineage from the Spanish baroque guitar of the sixteenth century.
+It's usually around 50-70 centimeters.
 Sometimes mistaken for a ukulele, the jarana jarocha comes in at least five sizes, the smallest being the chaquiste, somewhat smaller than a soprano ukulele; then the mosquito, about the size of a soprano ukulele; the 'primera', about the size of a concert ukulele; the 'segunda', in length between a tenor and a baritone ukulele; and the 'tercera', somewhat longer than the baritone ukulele.
 Some luthiers are building jaranas of a size they label "tercerola" or "jarana cuarta", but there is some discussion as to whether these represent a distinct size or are merely particularly large variations of the standard tercera.

 The jarana traditionally features a singular type of construction; the body is carved to shape from a solid piece of wood (traditionally Spanish cedar), and it is then hollowed out, with a separate soundboard and fingerboard applied.
 Other Mexican and South American folk guitars derivative of Spanish instruments are also made this way, notably the charango of Bolivia.